 • Voltage Regulator Module (VRM) issues: VRM is responsible for regulating the voltage supplied to the CPU.
 Malfunctions or instability in the VRM can disrupt power delivery, triggering throttling.
 Issues with motherboard components, such as capacitors or MOSFETs, can also contribute to VRM-related throttling.

 • Kubernetes resource constraints: While indirectly, Kubernetes still can be a contributing factor to CPU throttling, as it allows users to define resource limits for containers, specifying the maximum amount of CPU resources a container can use.
-If these limits are set too low or are exceeded due to increased demand, the container may experience CPU throttling to stay within the defined constraints.
+If these limits are set too low or are exceeded due to increased demand, the container may experience dynamic frequency scaling to stay within the defined constraints.

 How CPU Throttling Affects PC Performance

 CPU throttling symptoms are generally easy to recognize due to its dramatic effect on your PC performance.
-Here are the key indicators that your CPU may be throttling:
+Here are the key indicators that you are affected by thermal management:

-• Decreased performance: If you noticed a significantly increased system response time and wondering what is throttling CPU performance down, well, those are common signs of CPU throttling.
+• Decreased performance: If you noticed a significantly increased system response time and wondering what might be causing the slowdown in CPU performance, well, those are common signs of CPU throttling.
 Applications may take longer to load, and tasks may execute at a reduced speed.

 • Unexpected shutdowns: Throttling may lead to abrupt and unexpected shutdowns, especially during demanding tasks.
 This is a protective measure to prevent the CPU from reaching critical temperatures that could cause permanent damage.

-• FPS drops in graphics: In gaming or graphic-intensive applications, CPU throttling can impact the performance of the GPU, resulting in stuttering or reduced frame rates.
+• FPS drops in graphics: In gaming or graphic-intensive applications, clock throttling can impact the performance of the GPU, resulting in stuttering or reduced frame rates.

 • Loud fan noise and increased RPM: Throttling often prompts the cooling system, including fans, to work harder to dissipate heat.
 Consequently, an increase in fan noise and RPM (revolutions per minute) is a sign that the system is trying to cool down the CPU.